thehouseofrisingsun/TaskApp/README.md

 To run Web app:

   - first need to run server side - can be run in Visual Studio
-  - npm install(to install all the packages) -> npm start(to run the FE app)  in command line
+  - navigate to clinetapp -> npm install(to install all the packages) -> npm start(to run the FE app)  in command line